awsdocs/aws-dms-user-guide/doc_source/CHAP_ReleaseNotes.md

 + Fixed an issue for a PostgreSQL to PostgreSQL migration when a new column was added on the PostgreSQL source and the column was created with a different data type than the data type for which the column was originally created on the source\.
 + Fixed an issue with a MySQL source the migration task stopped unexpectedly when it was unable to fetch binlogs\.
 + Fixed an issue related to an Oracle target when `BatchApply` was being used\.
-+ Fixed an issue for MySQL and MariaDb when migrating the `TIME` data type\.
++ Fixed an issue for MySQL and MariaDB when migrating the `TIME` data type\.
 + Fixed an issue for an IBM DB2 LUW source where migrating tables with LOBs fail when the tables don't have a primary key or unique key\.

 ## AWS Database Migration Service 3\.3\.4 release notes<a name="CHAP_ReleaseNotes.DMS334"></a>